intercity/chef-repo/README.md

 Easy Rails server configuration with Locomotive
 ===============================================

-This Chef repository lets you easily set up and configure Rails server to host single or multiple Ruby on Rails applications using best practices from the community.
+This Chef repository lets you easily set up and configure your own Rails server to host single or multiple Ruby on Rails applications using best practices from the community.

-The configuration is heavily inspired by blog posts and chef recipes from [37Signals](http://37signals.com) and other community resources.
+The configuration is heavily inspired by blog posts and chef recipes from [37signals](http://37signals.com) and other community resources.

 It takes care of automatic installation and configuration of the following software on a single server or multiple servers: